pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 console.log(printPrimes(30));
 ```

 One final oops!
 We are now accidentally adding perfect squares like 4 and 9 as primes!
-We need to say that the loop goes to, and includes i.
+We need to say that the loop goes to and includes i.

 ```js
 const isPrime = (num) => {